Ivangg88/prueba-tecnica-cleverpy/README.md

-# Clevddit, a posts platform.🔖
+# Cleverpost, a posts platform.🔖

 ## Technical skills assessment for Cleverpy.